When Prithvi spooked Pakistan to tread the path of nuclear proliferation

 It all started when India launched Integrated Guided Missile Development Program in 1983 which was aimed at achieving self-sufficiency in the development and production of wide range of ballistic missiles.

 Prithvi was the first missile to be developed under the program.
-Developed as a battlefield missile, Prithvi could carry a nuclear warhead in its role as a tactical nuclear weapon.
+Developed as a battlefield missile, Prithvi could potentially carry a low yield nuclear warheads.
 At that time, Pakistan did not have a missile to match Prithvi's striking capabilities so they approached North Korea for Nodong missiles.
 In exchange, North Korea demanded centrifuge technology from Pakistan.
 A deal was struck and North Korea and Pakistan began to share missile expertise in 1992.

 North Korea and Pakistan began to share missile expertise in 1992.
 In 1993, December, former Pakistan PM Benazir Bhutto initiated a deal with North Korea for Nodong missiles.
 Pakistan, at that time, was also worried about India's rapid advances in missile technology.